swayamjaiswal7/swayamjaiswal7/README.md

 ---

 ⭐ _"Always exploring intersections of data, logic, and human behavior."_
-🧩 _Open to collaborations, internships, and data-centric roles._
+🧩 _Open to collaborations and data-centric roles._